dhis2/design-system/organisms/data-table.md

 ##### What is a fixed header?

 A table header that remains in view when vertically scrolling a data table.
-If a table includes a title, filters or main actions these will also be fixed.
+If displayed, a table toolbar will also be fixed.

 ##### When to use a fixed header?